Meteor-Community-Packages/meteor-autoform/README.md

       update: function(error, result, template) {},
       "methodName": function(error, result, template) {}
     },
+    // Called when form does not have a `type` attribute
     onSubmit: function(insertDoc, updateDoc, currentDoc) {},

     // Called when any operation succeeds, where operation will be